-Packing extra weight also puts undue stress into your body, damaging your ligaments and weakening your bones.
+Packing extra weight also puts undue stress on your body, damaging your ligaments and weakening your bones.
 Arthritis and joint pains can become problems, and losing your mobility in your later years can be very problematic.
 Staying fit allows you to have greater independence once you retire, and exercise can help you live a longer and more comfortable life.

 Start a Hobby

 Retirees can waste away in their own homes because of inactivity.
-Staying cooped-up in one’s home can lead to depression, and lack of social interactions and new stimuli can lead to Alzheimer’s.
+Staying cooped up in one’s home can lead to depression, and a lack of social interactions and new stimuli can lead to Alzheimer’s.
 A hobby or something to do can give you direction or an additional goal in life.
 Start a hobby and join a group of like-minded individuals.
 Whether it’s a book club, watching old movies, or gardening – any activity is better than staying idle.
 Opt for more social activities, so you can interact with more people and make closer bonds.
 Isolation will make you grumpy, but social interactions will make you happier.

 Every day of your life is a day closer to retirement.
 Make each of those days count as you move towards the goal of a comfortable and happier retirement.